Routr is developed in the open. Here are some of the channels we use to communicate and contribute:

 We welcome community contributions!
 Please see the CONTRIBUTING.md file in the respective Routr repository for instructions on how to submit changes.
 If you are planning on making more elaborate or controversial changes, please discuss them on the mailing list before sending a pull request.

-Development mailing list: routr-developers – for discussions around Routr development
+Development: GitHub Discussions – for discussions around Routr development

 We strive to be as open and public as possible.
 Technical discussions happen on the development list, our in-person meeting notes are public, and we have public calls.
 Below, you can find links to our developer summits at JConfDominicana 2019.